Mazkhan99/Simple-Ice_Cream_Parlour_Program-in-C/README.md

 6. Kulfi - Rs 40.00
 7. Butter-Scotch - Rs 80.00

-# Getting Started :
-- Clone the repository.
-- Run Project.c in your C environment.
-- Follow on-screen prompts to interact with the Ice_Cream_Parlour_Program.

 # Contribution :
 We welcome contributions!
 If you discover any bugs or have suggestions for improvements, please open an issue or submit a pull request.